mihailod/szreader/README.md

   one continuous fit to width (for oversized content) scroll with a scrubber down each edge, so it works in either hand.
 It remembers where you stopped reading.
-- **Search, filter, sort** by title, hero, publisher, series or number, with read/redaging/unread and downloaded states — across both sources at once, or either on its own.
+- **Search, filter, sort** by title, hero, publisher, series or number, with read/reading/unread and downloaded states — across all three sources at once, or any of them on its own.
+The shelf leads with whatever arrived most recently;
+  a search stays in relevance order.

 ## StripZona Signing in